 You can have your permaculture and eat it too!

 Robyn Clayfield’s superbly-written book is one of the very best resources for learning how to integrate preservation, storage, and fermentation projects into your whole system permaculture design.

 She really gives plenty of attention to the FOOD parts of this whole thing!
 And…she gives away a significant portion of the book for free!

 And here’s some more great stuff from Crystal Stevens.
 Check out this article, about how to eat with the seasons and preserve autumn’s bounty.
 And, as always, Permaculture Magazine is filled with good info on this topic.
 Here are a couple of good ones to start with:

 Sandorkraut and the Art of Fermentation

-And for an introduction to making your own sauerkraut and kimchi, you need look no further than our own blog, where you can get everything you need to get started, right here.
+And for an introduction to making your own sauerkraut and kimchi, start here.

-this passive-cooling “refrigerator,” called a “draft box,” mounts onto the north side of the house and uses convection to pull cool air through the shelves.
-Art by Jackie Holmstrom
+This passive-cooling “refrigerator,” called a “draft box,” mounts onto the north side of the house and uses convection to pull cool air through the shelves for preservation.

 Relevant Links and Resources